The Cholesterol Myth

 “We must be our own health advocate.
 Take control of your health.
 Find what works for you”

 - Cholesterol is required by almost every cell in our bodies.
 It is so vital we are able to manufacture it.
-Cholesterol is made by your liver, brain and almost every cell in your body.
+Cholesterol is predominantly made by your liver.
+Cholesterol is so vital we manufacture the bulk of the body’s requirements.

-- Cholesterol is the structure which is the base of all our sex hormones, bile acid and Vitamin D are made from.
+- Cholesterol is the structure which is the base of all our sex hormones, bile acid and Vitamin D is made from.
 Cholesterol maintains cell walls, allows cellular communication and transportation of substances.

 - Cholesterol is a poor predictor of heart disease.
 Half of those with heart disease have ‘normal’ cholesterol levels.
 Half of those with ‘high’ cholesterol levels have healthy hearts.
 Most heart attack victims have cholesterol within the “normal” range.

-- Eating more good fat raises your level of Type A fluffy particles, eating more sugar raises the Type B angry little particles, which really causes the damage.
+- Eating more good healthy fat raises your level of Type A fluffy particles, eating more sugar raises the Type B angry little particles, which really causes the damage.
+There appears to be some evidence that high amounts of omega 6 oils can also increase LDL type B.

 - How do you get higher levels of angry, sticky, heavy, dense LDL particles?
 Glycation.
 This occurs when there is too much glucose in the blood, yet again pointing to sugar being the ‘bad boy’.
 Sugar and carbs are far more detrimental to our health than fat.

 - Sugar causes inflammation.
 Sugar raises insulin which raises blood pressure, appetite, triglycerides and Type B LDL.
 Sugar in the blood attaches to proteins and causes AGE’s (advanced glycation end products).
-Insulin resistance causes high blood pressure by narrowing artery walls and communicating with the kidneys to hold on to more water to dilute the high sugar levels in the bloodstream.
+High levels of circulating insulin may cause microvascular damage to capillary walls in kidneys, which increases blood pressure, and causes the kidneys to retain sodium, which collectively increases blood pressure.

 - Sugar causes high triglycerides, which is by far the biggest danger sign for heart disease.
 Lower your sugar, lowers insulin, lowers triglycerides, lowers your risk.

-- Cholesterol is only a problem when it is oxidised (damaged).
-Once it is damaged, it sticks to the lining (endothelium) of our blood vessels and starts the process of inflammation.
+- Cholesterol carriers are only a problem when they are oxidised (damaged).
+Once they are damaged, they stick to the lining (endothelium) of our blood vessels and starts the process of inflammation.
 “Cholesterol cannot accumulate in arteries without inflammation.”

 - Inflammation is the true cause of heart disease.
 And what causes inflammation?
-You guessed it, high carb diet, high insulin levels, processed foods, stress, smoking, alcohol.
+You guessed it, high carb diet, high insulin levels, processed foods, stress, smoking, heavy alcohol use.

 - Low cholesterol is not healthy.
 Low cholesterol is linked with depression, aggression, Alzheimer’s, suicidal thoughts to name a few.
 Cholesterol is required to make brain cells.
 You need cholesterol for memory and cognitive function.
 Read Lipitor – Thief of a Memory, written by a former astronaut who lost his memory after taking a statin to lower his cholesterol.